kyla100/AboutMe-1/README.md

   * Launched on 4/30/2022, as of 5/15 we currently have 5k active users / day.
   * More info (PPT) @ <http://t.ly/8gOZ>

-### Development Intern, WaterValley Capital Management, April - September 2021
+### Quant Strategy Development Intern, WaterValley Capital Management, April - September 2021
 WaterValley is a quant hedge fund in HongKong.
 Trading future contracts and calculating trends in securities markets demands sophisticated algorithms and AI.
 As an intern on their small exceptional research team, I learned tremendously and was able to accomplish a lot -
   * Processed / aggregated China futures tick data
   * Applied the data into CTA backtest framework